luciotato/LiteScript/devel/source-v0.8/NOTES.md

+# module is namespace
+check Grammar.Module, add a .body property (as namespaces have) at C production, use namespace.produce to produce a module body

+# Append to core-class - methods - DONE

+se puede hacer, hay que separarlos, y luego de inicializar el core, se puede llamar a algo como:

+    LiteCore_registerMethod(String, startsWith_, String_StartsWith);
+    LiteCore_registerShim(String, startsWith_, String_StartsWith);

+tambien puede ser un metodo "registerMethod"/"registerShim" asociado a Class:

+    // String.addMethod(LiteCore.getSymbol('startsWith'), String_startsWith )
+    CALL2(registerMethod_,String, LiteCore_getSymbol("startsWith"),any_func(String_StartsWith));

+    // String.addShim(String_StartsWith)
+    CALL2(registerShim_,String, LiteCore_getSymbol("startsWith"),any_func(String_StartsWith));

+que: extiende la jmp table si es necesario y agrega el metodo en la jmp table

+# to-do
+named-params, re-order upon name, Use instead of:
+  - Names.NameDeclOptions
+  - ImportParameterInfo
+remove those classes

+##match foo instance of

+instead of

+    if foo instance of Grammar.VarStatement
+        declare foo:Grammar.VarStatement
+        ...

+Problem with "declare": "declare .name:Grammar.VarStatement" makes ASTBase.name a Grammar.VarStatement for the rest of the code even in other modules, also for derived classes. should be changed ASAP.

+Note: allow only "declare x:type" for local scope vars

+    match foo instance of

+        when Grammar.ClassDeclaration:
+            ...

+        when Grammar.AppendToDeclaration:
+            ...

+        when Grammar.VarStatement:
+            ...

+        [else fail with "Unexpected class. foo is instance of #{foo.class.name}"]

+instead of "declare foo:Grammar.VarStatement"

+    if foo instance of Bar

+_Note_: we use "match foo instance of" instead of "switch foo class" because the beahvior is very different from "switch case".
+'when' clauses are all evaluated first for foo direct class, then for foo.super, then for foo.super.super...
+This means a derived, more specific class 'Bar' will be selected, even if the "when" clauses is after its super class 'SuperBar'.

+_Note_: The compiler should warn if a 'when' clause of a derived class is located *after* the when clause of its super class.

+The above construct translates to:

+JS:

+    var __proto1 = foo.__proto__;
+    while(__proto1) {
+      var __it1=foo; //scope of __it1 is while loop switch(__proto1){
+        case Grammar.ClassDeclaration.prototype:
+          declare __it1:Grammar.ClassDeclaration
+          ...
+          break;
+        case Grammar.AppendToDeclaration.prototype:
+          declare __it1:Grammar.AppendToDeclaration
+          ...
+          break;
+        case Grammar.VarStatement.prototype:
+          declare __it1:Grammar.VarStatement
+          ...
+          break;
+      }
+      __proto1 = __proto1.__proto__;
+    }
+    if (!__obj1){ //default:
+        fail with "Unexpected class. foo is #{foo.constructor?foo.constructor.name:typeof foo}" }

+C:

+    var __class1 = foo.class;
+    while(__class1) {
+        var __it1=foo;
+        if (__class1==Grammar.ClassDeclaration.value.class){
+            declare __it1:Grammar.ClassDeclaration;
+            ...
+        }
+        else if (__class1==Grammar.AppendToDeclaration){
+            ...
+        }
+        else if (__class1==Grammar.VarStatement){
+            ...
+        }
+        __class1=__class1.class;
+    }
+    if (!__class1){ //default:
+        fail with "Unexpected class. foo is #{foo.class.name}" }

+## add foo.class

+for js compiles to: (foo.constructor or {name:typeof foo})

+##match foo - SUGAR

+    match foo

+        when it is -2 or it is in 0..100
+            ...

+        when in 100..200
+            ...

+        when instance of Grammar.VarStatement
+            ...

+        [else fail with "Unexpected condition. match foo.
+No 'when clause' is true"]

+The above construct translates to:

+JS:

+    var __it1=foo; //scope of __it1 is while loop switch(true){
+      case __it1===-2 && __it1>=0 && __it1<100:
+        ...
+        break;
+      case __it1>=100 && __it1<200:
+        ...
+        break;
+      case __it1 is instance of Grammar.VarStatement
+        ...
+        break;

+      default:
+        fail with "Unexpected condition. match foo.
+No 'when clause' is true" }

+C:

+    var __it1=foo;
+    if (__it1==3 || __it1>100 && __it1<200){
+        ...
+    }
+    if (__it1>=200 && __it1<300){
+        ...
+    }
+    else if (__it1.class==Grammar.AppendToDeclaration.value.class){
+        ...
+    }
+    else { //default:
+        fail_with("Unexpected condition. match foo.
+No 'when clause' is true");
+    }

+##default namespace -DONE

+- no crear "module.exports" (si dejar module.filename)
+- at the begining of a Module.parse, a default namespace is created with the same name as the module.
+Este default namespace es lo que antes era module.exports
+- en function "addToExports", lo que se hace es agregar miembros al default namespace
+- toda "public var", es lo mismo que "properties del original default namespace" y ademas van al scope
+- toda "public function", es lo mismo que "method del original default namespace" y ademas van al scope
+- non-public var o function, son agregadas solo al scope (como se hace normalmente)
+- si aparece un namespace o clase con el mismo nombre q el default, este reemplaza al default
+  - si el default tenia algo en ese momento
+        -> warn: cannot have "public function/var" and also a class/namespace named as the module (default export)
+  - si aparece public var/function Y YA HAY default namespace replaced -> warn: cannot have "public function/var" and also a class/namespace named as the module (default export)

+//// NO - el default namespace, puede ser un "prototype" si aparece una class con el mismo nombre del modulo

+-remove "default export" as an option.

+## to analize

+todas las fn se llaman con this,argc,arguments

+a) como la 1er funcion es llamada desde main, podemos hacer que siempre pasen "this" incluso cuando llamas a una fn global o de namespace. main llama con this = undefined y luego ese valor se envia en cascada.
+Cuando llamas a una fn global o de namespace *desde un metodo* esta funcion recibe "this" con un .class y .value corresp a la instancia del metodo desde el cual es llamado.
+*JS NO ANDA ASI*. para que una fn reciba this=foo, debe ser llamada como foo.fn() o fn.call(foo).
+Cuando es llamada como fn(), this es window/global.

+b) declarar las funciones como (this, argc, ...) -- *NO VALE LA PENA*.
+VA_LIST no siempre devuelve un puntero al stack ya que los params pueden ser pasados en registros.--- declarar las funciones como (this, argc, ...) en lugar de DEFAULT_ARGUMENTS y ver de usar VA_ARGS, ver que hacen
+Esto permitiria eliminar (any_arr) y hacer las llamadas directo CALL(_method,this,2,arg1,arg2) CALL(_push,arr,4,arg1,arg2,arg3,arg4)

 ## NO ANDA PUBLIC NAMESPACE, en .interface
 ## era var titleKeyRegexp = /^(#)...
 ## ==> HACERLO MAS INCLUSIVO para evitar